martina-arturi/museum-project/README.md

 ## Data Resouces

-- Museum visiting data involving the Trient Consulting Group
+- Museum visiting data involving the Trient Consulting Group (the data cannot be made available as it is under NDA)
 - Additional data found on the Internet

 ## Reference Schema